Splinter

-A splinter (also known as a sliver) is a fragment of a larger object, or a foreign body that penetrates or is purposely injected into a body.
-The foreign body must be lodged inside tissue to be considered a splinter.
-Splinters may cause initial pain through ripping of flesh and muscle, or infection through bacteria on the foreign object.
+A splinter (also known as a sliver) is a fragment of a larger object, or a foreign body that becomes embedded in a body.
+To be considered a splinter, the foreign body must penetrate and remain lodged within the tissue.
+Splinters may cause initial pain due to the damage of flesh and muscle, and can cause an infection through contamination by bacteria on the foreign object.

-Splinters are primarily made of wood, but there are many other types, for example, other common types of splinters are, hair, glass, plastic, metal, and spines of animals.
+Splinters are commonly made of wood, but they may be constituted of several other materials, such as hair, glass, plastic, metal, and the spines of animals.

-As with any wound that breaks the skin, splinters can lead to infection, which if left untreated could develop into more serious complications.
-If a splinter is in the body for more than 2–3 days, or if the wound shows signs of inflammation or tenderness (whether the splinter was removed or not), advice should be sought from a doctor.
+As with any wound that breaks the skin, splinters can lead to infection, which, if left untreated, could develop into more serious complications.
+Medical advice should be sought if a splinter remains inside the body for more than 2 or 3 days, or if the affected area shows signs of inflammation or tenderness regardless of whether the splinter has been removed.

-Getting a splinter
+Mechanism

-Generally, a splinter causes an initial feeling of pain as the sharp object makes its initial penetration through the body.
-Through this penetration, the object cuts through the cutaneous layer of the skin, and settles in the subcutaneous layer of the skin.
-It can penetrate even further down, breaking the sub-cutaneous layer, settling in muscle tissue, or even the bone.
-Some splinters will remain in place, but most will continue to migrate through the body (e.g. hair splinters), further damaging their surroundings.
+A splinter initially causes pain at point of entry as the sharp object perforates the cutaneous layer of the skin, and settles in the subcutaneous layer of the skin.
+In some cases, the splinter can penetrate underlying tissue, breaking the subcutaneous layer and implanting itself in muscle tissue or, more rarely, bone.
+Whilst some splinters remain in place, others, including hair splinters, may continue to migrate through the body, which can potentially result in further irritation and tissue damage.